jbianco-prog/ArchiBak-for-ePO/README.md

 .\Archive-BakFiles.ps1 -RootPath "C:\Program Files (x86)\McAfee\ePolicy Orchestrator" -DeleteSourceFiles
 ```

+⚠️ **CRITICAL WARNING FOR TRELLIX ePO INSTALLATIONS**:

+When using `-DeleteSourceFiles` on a Trellix ePO installation directory, the script will:

+1. **Display a critical warning banner** in RED explaining support implications
+2. **Show first pop-up warning** about voiding Trellix Technical Support
+3. **Show second pop-up confirmation** (final warning with error icon)
+4. **Require typed confirmation** - You must type 'DELETE' in capital letters
+5. Only after all 3 confirmations will proceed with deletion

+**Why these warnings?**
+- ⛔ Deleting .bak files from ePO installation **may VOID Trellix Technical Support**
+- ⛔ Prevents system rollback and recovery capabilities
+- ⛔ May violate compliance and audit requirements
-⚠️ **Warning**: This operation is permanent and cannot be undone.
+- ⛔ This operation is **PERMANENT and CANNOT be undone**

 The script will:
 1. Create the archive first
-2. Display a warning message
+2. Display multiple warnings about Trellix ePO support implications
+3. Require multiple confirmations (2 pop-ups + 1 typed)
-3. Delete each file individually
+4. Delete each file individually
-4. Report success/failure for each deletion
+5. Report success/failure for each deletion

 ## Output